Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m8/readme.md

 Process finished with exit code 0

-## And also six py files are attached to the repository
+## And also six py files with three auxiliary files are attached to the repository

 # Thank you!